The Babysitters

 The Babysitters is a 2007 independent drama film written and directed by David Ross.
 It stars John Leguizamo, Katherine Waterston and Cynthia Nixon, with Andy Comeau and Denis O'Hare.
 The story follows a teenager who turns her babysitting service into a call girl service for married men after fooling around with one of her customers.

+The film premiered at the Toronto International Film Festival on September 11, 2007, and was released in the United States on May 9, 2008, by Peace Arch Releasing, to negative reviews from critics.

 Plot

 In voice over, Shirley Lyner (Waterston) introduces her babysitting service, a cabin with middle-aged men and teenage girls.
 A flashback takes us to Shirley being picked up by Michael Beltran (Leguizamo) for a babysitting job.
 After she is finished, they dine together and flirt with each other.
 Michael is frustrated with his wife and Shirley finds guys her age to be too immature.

 Michael and his wife Gail (Nixon) meet with Michael's friend Jerry (Comeau), who has a business offer for Michael.
 Gail is frustrated that Michael wants to take it, while Michael gets curious about an abandoned train yard behind the restaurant that Gail shows no interest in.
 When Michael is driving Shirley home that night, they stop at the train yard and explore it, eventually sharing a kiss.
 They come to the conclusion that they couldn't do that anymore, but Michael pays Shirley extra.

 Melissa (Lauren Birkell) discovers the truth about babysitting outings from Shirley and Michael tells Jerry about it.
 Michael asks Shirley if any of her other friends can "babysit" and her friend Melissa volunteers.
 Shirley asks her for 20% of the money as her cut to which Melissa agrees.
 They convince their friend Brenda (Louisa Krause) to take the babysitting job as well and the girls set up a working business, going so far as to have business cards printed up.
 Michael learns that Shirley is babysitting for others besides him, which makes him uncomfortable and upset.

 Problems arise when Brenda invites her rough and aggressive younger stepsister Nadine (Halley Wegryn Gross) into the group without checking with Shirley.
 She soon starts her own competing business behind Shirley's back, and Shirley starts to lose customers.
 Shirley confronts Brenda and Brenda agrees to search Nadine's room.
 She reports back that she found nothing.
 With Michael 'on watch', Shirley and Melissa search Nadine's locker but find nothing.
 They trash the school to hide their true motive.
 The next day everything was destroyed, which called for a mandatory assembly.
 During the assembly Shirley calls the girls to the band room to discuss the issues.
 Shirley then tells Nadine to stop going behind her back and doing business without her permission and that she gets twenty percent of all their cuts.
 Then they all are dismissed.